 On the other hand, you can easily give yourself a wolf cut at home.
-The ease is probably one of the reasons why it became so popular; many are still spending more time indoors and don’t want to risk going to salons yet.
+The ease is probably one of the reasons why it became so popular.

 All you need are some sharp scissors (preferably hairdressing scissors if you have a pair) and two hair ties.
 First, tie your hair as close as possible to your head and then tie it again near the end tail leaving about four to five inches (or as long as you like).
 Then cut the four to five inches tail-end of the hair.
 Remove the hair ties and that’s it.
 Now you have gradual wolf cut layers!
 It’s easy to achieve, doesn’t look boring and grows out sans an awkward phase.